Note

 For Azure NetApp Files, consider the following options:

 Static or dynamically created Azure NetApp Files share.
-Consider whether you want your workload to use a static Azure NetApp Files share that's created outside of AKS, or if you want AKS to create the file share dynamically via Astra Control.
+Consider using a static Azure NetApp Files share that you create outside of AKS or the file share AKS creates dynamically via Astra Control.
 For more information, see:

 Evaluate for performance.
 Evaluate which performance tier is required for your workload.
 For more information, see Performance considerations for Azure NetApp Files.